victorgabillon/chipiron/README.md

 ## Usage

+Every script should be run via `main_chipiron.py` and run from the ROOT_FOLDER.
+The type of script can be specified via the argument --script_name.
+Yaml config file can be specified via --config_file_name.

 ### Base case with a GUI to play against chipiron or watch it play

 Starts a gui to choose your options of play.